justinhunt/moodle-filter_videoeasy/readme.txt

 ========================================
 One of the strengths of Video Easy is that it makes use of the under utilized Moodle feature that allows you to configure filters at the course and at the activity level.
 Using this, for example, it is possible to display videos in a particular page using a different template/player to that used elsewhere.
 This would make it possible to make a page with 100 videos embedded, behave differently to a page with just a single video.

-NB There seem to be conflicts (jquery?) that prevent some player types loading on the same screen at the same time. e.g. mediaelement and flowplayer won't load properly when the youtube lightbox is also present on the page.
-So when you use local filter settings, be cautions with labels and blocks since these create the possibility of different player types being on the screen at the same time.
+NB There seem to be conflicts (jquery?) that prevent some player types loading on the same screen at the same time.
+JWPlayer tried to turn all video tags into JWPlayers and the non AMD players/templates (e.g youtube lightbox and mediaelement.js) an conflict with each other.
+So when you use local filter settings, be cautious with labels and blocks since these create the possibility of different player types being on the screen at the same time.

 The rest of this document gets a bit technical and I don't want to scare non-techies off.
 So from here its not strictly necessary to read on.